-Here's an answer to the question – do you still need antivirus protection for your business?
+Here's an answer: do you still need antivirus protection for your business?

-According to Managed IT Services Provider, hackers count on security vulnerabilities like these.
-This can expose entire businesses (and even their associated partner, vendor and client network) to permanent and long-term damage from cyber attacks.
+Managed IT Services Provider states that hackers count on security vulnerabilities like these.
+This can expose entire businesses (and their associated partner, vendor, and client network) to permanent and long-term cyberattack damage.

 READ ALSO: Best Antivirus For 2022